 What I Like Best About My School:

 It has everything that students need (Water Fountain, Breakfast)

 They have a clinic for when hids don't feel well.

-They have a T.A.B (Think About Behavior) man for the disraspectful.
+They have a T.A.B (Think Alout Behavior) mom for the disraspediful.

-They have Performing Arts' Team.
-(Dance, Art, Bond, Droma, Charus)

 They have different activities for is to do.

 They have different shows for the Performing Arts to perform.

 One Way to Make My School Better:

+I Want a Bigger chassrum.

-I want a Bigger chassriom.
+I want a Bigger chassrom.
 I want a bigger play ground.

-I want better Technolisy on the nownews touch gareen con purens for every grade.
+I want better TECHNOISY ON the nownews touch gareen conputers for every grade.

-touch Gareen can purent for every grade
+touch Gereen computers for every grade.

-7

 One Way to Make My School Better:

 I want my school to be safe.

-I want for us to have remards when

-we have no code reds.
+I want for us to have rewards when we have no code reds.
 I want us to

 have fun fridays and get better

 food.
 Better acotment for the play

 ground.
-Cold water when you go outside
+Cold water when you go outside.

-I scanner so incase sobody comes that
+K scanner so incase sobody comes that

-has a Mepanon.
+has a Nepanon.
 Nova News can have better

-has a reparan.
-Nova News can have better acotmint.
+has a reparion.
+Nova News can have better occotmint.
 Paper tower.
 Over filled outside

 forwater.
 Touch screen.

 What I Like Best About My School:

-Ilike the food in the cafetenio
+Ilike the food in the cafeteria

-IIIKE MY teacher.
+IIKE MY teacher.

 I like the garden.

-I like the PIP 10 round.
+TIKE THE PIEND round.

-Ilike my friends in this school
+Ilike ray Friends in this school

 Ilike the computers.

 I like the library.

-I like the painting in the Art ra
+I like the painting in the Art ran

-What I Like Best About My School:

-I like many things about mx

-Ssahad but there is one thing Hax
+School but there is one thing that really stands of too me and that one thing is the cluds that they have a impacts on

-really Stands of t torme and
+Peally Stands of toome and That one thing is the cludos

-that one thing is the cluds
+that one thing is the cludes

+that they have a impacts on

 that they have a impack on

 heloing us learn more outside

 of School time.
 Also, the teacher

-have a huge impact on the club
+have a huge moret on the club

 One Way to Make My School Better:

 One way to make my school better

 is I have to stay positive and let

+some one feed it off of me and send

-on to the next person.
+on to the next ocision.

-'